A woman looks frustrated sitting on the edge of the bed with a man out of focus in the background representing constantly arguing in a relationship

 If you’re reading this and thinking “Yikes!
 What does this say about my relationship?”
 Don’t fret!
 You have the opportunity to learn more about one another and grow as a couple through this experience.
 Learning how to identify and communicate properly when a disagreement comes up will only make your relationship stronger (and your arguments more productive!).
 Today I want to talk about primary emotions and how understanding them can help you break free from constant fighting in a relationship.

-Why You’re Constantly Arguing in a Relationship?
+Why You’re Constantly Arguing in a Relationship

 When couples try to work through things after a fight, discussions around disagreements usually only center on the topic of the disagreement or the behavior and anger surrounding it.

 Instead of asking “why are we always arguing about xyz” you have to start to look deeper – what emotions and needs are behind the argument?
-The topic of disagreement is only the tip of the iceberg.
+The topic of disagreement is only the tip of the emotional iceberg.
 True emotions and the needs of your relationship (and as an individual) often lie beneath the surface and are rarely discussed.
 This is why negative cycles are so hard to break out of!

 One of the most well-researched, evidence-based approaches in couples counseling is called Emotionally Focused Couples Therapy (the type of marriage counseling that I specialize in).
 This form of marriage counseling centers around helping couples communicate deeper issues and primary emotions so that they break negative cycles and build better connections and safety.
 So, why you’re always arguing in your relationship may not be because of the dishes or dirty car – these are just the tipping points of what is lying beneath.